meongju0o0/meongju0o0/README.md

 - 👋 Hi, I’m @majorWallet
 - 👀 I’m interested in analyzing data and artificial intelligence
 - 🌱 I’m currently learning ML, FE, BE and practice algorithm
-- 💞️ I’m looking to collaborate on Data and Knowledge Engineering laboratory
+- 💞️ I’m currently collaborate on Data and Knowledge Engineering laboratory
 - 📫 How to reach me E-mail: bl4angel20@gmail.com, phone: 010-9809-9551
 ---